chauens/WiFi-Throttle/README.md

   <li>In my case I loaded the JMRI Panel Pro on a Raspberry Pi.</li>
 </ol>
 <ol>
 As mentioned above the throttle has “Dedicated” switches.
-They are named: Whistle-short, Whistle-long, Bell, Coupler-rear, Coupler-front, Shunting, Drive-hold, Fade.
+They are named: Whistle-short, Whistle-long, Bell, Coupler-rear, Coupler-front, Shunting, Drive-hold, Fade, Sound.
 </ol>
 <ol>
 The JMRI WiThrottle Server Roster entries determine which function number is assigned to the extra Switches on the throttle.